Safeguarding Personnel & Reporting

 • Club Safeguarding Officers or Club ID Verifiers can initiate an on-line DBS, you will need to provide:

 o Email address

 • You will receive an email from ECB DBS, please follow the link within and complete the online form.
 You will need to select 3 forms of ID to complete the process, full details are provided via the online form.

-• Once the online form is completed, you will need to meet with your Club Welfare Officer or Club ID Verifier to present your ID and submit your online form.
+• Once the online form is completed, you will need to meet with your Club Safeguarding Officer or Club ID Verifier to present your ID and submit your online form.
 Please note, you must present the same three forms of ID used to complete the online information.